lshep/RPG520/README.md

 Note that a 10-20 could be obtained by copying & pasting (a subset of) the commands from Wednesday's lab into 'your_name.R'.

+**Due: February 28**

 Please feel free to contact or speak with me if you have problems.

+Lori Kern
+lori.shepherd@roswellpark.org
+RSC-400